CDRT/docs/guides/commercial_vantage.md

 - **Lenovo System Interface Foundation**

 This driver is required to allow the **Commercial Vantage** to provide control of system features.
-The driver is installed to **Device Manager -\&gt; System Devices** as **System Interface Foundation V2 Device**.
+The driver is installed to **Device Manager -> System Devices** as **System Interface Foundation V2 Device**.
 The driver also installs the **System Interface Foundation Service**.
 The service uses a plugin framework which provides the individual features of **Commercial Vantage**.
 The System Interface Foundation Service and these plugins are automatically updated by Lenovo to fix bugs and provide new features.

 - **Lenovo Vantage Service**